JuliaPackageMirrors/NumFormat.jl/README.md

 * zeropadding.
 Boolean
 * commas.
 Boolean
 * signed.
 Boolean.
 Always show +/- sign?
 * positivespace.
+Boolean.
 Prepend an extra space for positive numbers? (so they align nicely with negative numbers)
 * alternative.
 Boolean.
-See `#` explanation in standard printf documentation
+See `#` alternative form explanation in standard printf documentation
 * conversion. length=1 string.
 Default is type dependent.
 It can be one of `aAeEfFoxX`.
 See standard printf documentation.